These Black College Students Are Using An Age Old Tradition To Pay For School

 Advertisement

-2019 marked the year of the highest level of student debt in the U.S. Today, average tuition and fees costs $22,577 to attend public colleges, and $36,801 for private colleges.
+2019 marked the year of the highest level of student debt in the U.S. today, average tuition and fees costs $22,577 USD to attend public colleges, and $36,801 USD for private colleges.
 Students often inherit this debt after graduating, and have to consider it as they pursue careers and the possibility of continued education.

 For Black students, styling hair for their fellow coeds has long been a practice on college and university campuses as a way to offset the cost of receiving an education.
 Social media platforms — most notably Instagram and YouTube — have helped amateur hair stylists and barbers who are bypassing the cosmetology licensing process and doing hair on campus as a means to pay for tuition and living expenses while working toward a diploma.